svikashk/docs/guide/add-properties.md

 #### <u>Using Mouse</u>
 {: .no_toc }
-- From the list, right click on the item you want to the update status.
+- From the Feature, right click on the item you want to the update status.
 - Select the flag icon from the item menu.
 - From the drop down suggestion, select a status to update the item's status.

 [IMG]

-__Pro Tip:__ As team members move items from one status to another from their Board, you can see how an entire feature is shaping up from within your List.
+__Pro Tip:__ As team members move items from one status to another from their Board, you can see how an entire feature is shaping up from within your Feature.

 ---